goabstract/Marketing-for-Engineers/README.md

 * [Do Things that Don't Scale](http://paulgraham.com/ds.html) by Paul Graham.
 He is co-founder of Y Combinator, computer scientist, venture capitalist, and enterpreneur.
 This essay is a must-read for every stratup founder, indie developer or creator.
 You can also find many other useful essays in Paul Graham blog.
 * [How to Grow Your Startup on a $0 Marketing Budget](https://producthabits.com/how-to-grow-your-startup-on-a-0-marketing-budget/) by Hiten Shah
 * [How We Got Our First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.
+* If you have a very difficult product with ton of varying use cases, you can try [Using free products for lead generation](https://blog.clearbit.com/how-were-using-free-tools-to-engage-developers/).
+It's a great way to show benefits of your main produtc and increase brand awareness.
+This post shows how to sell API-solution via free high-valuable tools

 We used many free marketing channels.